 Hours of Operation

-We are open to view and/or adopt an animal Tuesday through Thursday 12 Noon - 7PM and Friday & Saturday 12 Noon - 4PM.
-The Adoption Office is closed on Sunday's, Monday's and all major holidays.
+We are open to view and/or adopt an animal the following days: Monday's 8AM - 4PM, Tuesday's through Thursday's 8AM -6PM, Friday's & Saturday's 8AM - 4:00PM.
+The Adoption Office is closed on Sunday's and all major holidays.